 Try this as your next step: Pull your last three months of invoices for any AI tool priced on credits or agents.
 Can you explain what you paid for?
 If not, that's your starting point for bringing transparency to AI-driven spend.

-Are you ready for this AI Tax?
+Is your company ready for this AI Tax?
 Check out more of what Russell and Justin outline in our podcast episode.

 Related blogs